Consumer Confidence Report

 Where does my water come from?

-The water treatment plant is located outside the Edwardsville City Limits.
+The water treatment plant is located outside of the Edwardsville city limits.
 Water is obtained from two well fields that draw water from the American Bottoms Underground Aquifer.
 The system has nine wells that have been drilled to an average depth of 114 feet.
 The water is filtered, softened, and disinfected.
 Water is pumped from the water treatment plant to the City and its bulk water customers through a network of water mains.
 Water pressure is maintained in the system by two elevated storage tanks and two ground-level storage tanks.
-The tanks are constructed of steel and have a combined volume of 2,125,000 gallons of water.
-In additions, the water treatment plant has two ground-level storage basins with a combined volume of 990,000 gallons of water.
+The tanks are constructed of steel and concrete and have a combined volume of 3,420,000 gallons of water.
+In addition, the water treatment plant has one ground-level storage basins with a combined volume of 990,000 gallons of water.

 Source water assessment and its availability

 According to the Source Water Assessment Plan, our water system has a susceptibility rating of "medium."
-If you would like to review the Source Water Assessment Plan, please feel free to contact our office during regular office hours.
+If you would like to review the Source Water Assessment Plan, please feel free to contact the Public Works office during regular office hours.

 Why are there contaminants in my drinking water?